Having just returned from Ireland, I felt it imperative to revisit a previous blog and add my hand at Guinness stew.

-For Saint Patrick’s Day I made Colcannon, an Irish dish of cabbage, potatoes, and a whiskey sauce.
+In honour of Saint Patrick’s Day, I made Colcannon, an Irish dish of cabbage, potatoes, and a whiskey sauce.
 Simple, quick, and classic comfort food that can be served as a celebratory meal in its own right, and before or after a night out drinking.
+Between German and Irish heritage, I am a firm believer that one can not go wrong with potatoes and cabbage.

 I serve mine like a little volcano- a mound of mash with a concave center, filled with the whiskey butter.
 Roasted or grilled bangers make a perfect pairing.
-Pictured is an Irish onion and whiskey banger that I purchased from Aldi.
+Pictured is an Irish whiskey, onion, and pork version I bought at the store.

 Chop a small cabbage into bite size pieces and fry with freshly minced onion and garlic until everything is golden brown.
 You can use animal fats instead of butter if that’s how you wanna do things.

 Fold the cabbage into the pot of whipped potatoes and remove the pot from heat.
-Revisit your skillet, but turn the heat way down before adding 1/2 stick of butter (or a whole one, you do what you want) and allow it to melt.
+Revisit your skillet, but turn the heat way down before adding 1/2 stick of butter (or more) and allow it to melt.
 Add some Irish whiskey and let it simmer.
 Once the sting of booze has dissipated, turn the heat off completely.

 ***Disclaimer: Never add alcohol to a hot skillet.